 McDs, BK, KFC or local versions are handy for napkins, straws and toilet paper.
 Camera film containers (remember them) are best for carrying small quantities of these items.
 Some restaurants may also give out wet wipes (they do in Turkey).
 Wash your hands under the tap and keep these for when running water is unavailable.

 Water bottles can usually be bought locally for peanuts, kip or dong but there is nothing wrong with some of the plastic ones that come wrapped around purchased water.
 Reusing these is an easy way to recycle and some of the bottles, such as those from Thailand, make better souvenirs than purchased ones.

 Discretion is key but it is unlikely that you’ll be wrestled to the ground if spotted.
 Tutting is probably the worse one can expect.
 When it comes, however, to the most important part of a dining experience, the food, it is best to put your hand in your pocket and actually buy it, ya cheapskate.

-Our thanks go to the Iberia for helping us to research this piece.
+Our thanks go to the Air Iberia crew for helping us to research this piece.